GaborFicsor/steezy-spatula/README.md

  * my girlfriend, for testing the usability and user experience of the website, as well as creating a profile and uploading recipes.
  * my Mentor [Jubril Akolade](https://github.com/Jubrillionaire) for taking the time to review my project and answering my questions.
  * Code Institute Tutor staff: Joshua, Ed, and Jason for helping me out with problems I would have not be able to solve on my own.

-### Final Note

-I am fully aware of the poor quality of this README.md document and the hiatus within the project issues.
-I have worked tirelessly on this project, but still, I did not get to finish most of what I wanted.
-I am having trouble planning and micromanaging issues, especially for the first time with an enormous project like this.
-Although my ADHD causes problems with my management skills, I am still responsible for improving them.
-I am truly aiming to make the best of my oncoming project, and I am ashamed of how I ended up handling this one due to time constraints.
-I am truly sorry from the bottom of my heart, and I wish I had started writing this README.md document on time and created issues more regularly.